karlospn/mytechramblings-site-source-code/content/posts/create-dotnet-templates-for-visual-studio-part-2.md

 - We still need to convert the ``Worker Service`` application and the ``Azure Function`` into a .NET template.

-The conversion process is exactly the same as the one described for the webapi, so I'm not going to bother writing about it.
+The conversion process is exactly the same as the one described for the webapi, so I'm not going to bother writing about it or this post is going to drag on forever.

-The ``template.json`` file is very similar in both cases, if you're interested in the end result:
+In both case the ``template.json`` file is quite similar, if you're interested in the end result:
-- Here`s the [link](https://github.com/karlospn/pack-dotnet-templates-example/blob/main/src/HostedServiceNet5RabbitConsumerTemplate/.template.config/template.json) to the ``template.json`` file for the Worker Service app.
+- Here`s the [link](https://github.com/karlospn/pack-dotnet-templates-example/blob/main/src/HostedServiceNet5RabbitConsumerTemplate/.template.config/template.json) to the ``template.json`` file for the ``Worker Service`` application.
-- Here's the [link](https://github.com/karlospn/pack-dotnet-templates-example/blob/main/src/AzureFunctionTimerProjectTemplate/.template.config/template.json) to the ``template.json`` file for the Azure Function.
+- Here's the [link](https://github.com/karlospn/pack-dotnet-templates-example/blob/main/src/AzureFunctionTimerProjectTemplate/.template.config/template.json) to the ``template.json`` file for the ``Azure Function``.

 # 4. Create the MyTechRamblings.Templates NuGet package